International Centre for Women's Leadership

 Women’s Leadership in Community Development

 This certificate is a unique women-only opportunity to open the minds and hearts of women working in development to ‘be the change’ they want to see in their community or organization.
 Some partial scholarships are awarded based on availability and need.
 This annual program is open to all women who are interested in developing as a leader.
-The call for applications for the 2019 program is now closed.
+Applications are open for this program.
+Click here for more information.